ianbusko/reusable-components-library/README.md

 services.AddComponentLibraryViews();
 ```

-At this point, build your project again and run it to make sure everything still works.
+Build your project again and run it to make sure everything still works.
 Now you only have a single line of code in your Startup Configuration that loads up all the embedded components from the Component Library.

+### Summary
+At this point, we have a library with a ViewComponent in it.
+To use it, you need to include a reference to the Extensions class in your `Startup.cs` class and call the Extension method.

+### Future Plans
+There are a few more things that we can do at this point to add more value and functionality.
+The first step is to add a model to our ViewComponent to take advantage of some of ASP.NET's ViewComponent features.
+The second step is to embed some JavaScript and CSS into the library.